lionelfloriani/vite-tailwind-template/README.md

 ---

-## Adding Images with JavaScript

-To load an image dynamically in JavaScript using Vite, follow these steps:

-1. Import the image file:

-    ```js
-    import examplePicture from './examplePicture.png';
-    ```

-2. Create an image element and append it to the DOM:

-    ```js
-    const image = document.createElement('img');
-    image.src = examplePicture;
-    document.body.appendChild(image);
-    ```

-⚠️ **Note:** Setting image URLs directly in JS may cause errors because Vite won’t be able to bundle them correctly.

----

 ## Tailwind Customization

 This template utilizes a combination of CSS variables and Tailwind custom classes to ensure a cohesive and consistent design.